Carl F. Wand

 Ms. Goody has been described by colleagues and clients alike as passionate and dedicated to ensure that each client receives the attention needed.

 Ms. Goody’s trial work has included several cases reported in the news: Baker v.
 Baker: the court permitted the mother to relocate to Florida provided that, among other things, the children communicated regularly with the father via Skype; and Sorrentino v.
-Sorrentino: the court, despite the passage of a divorce “no-fault” law, required the wife to present her case at trial, with the divorce ultimately granted to the wife.
+Sorrentino: the court, despite the passage of a divorce “no-fault” law, required the wife to present her case at trial, and establish grounds for divorce, with the divorce ultimately granted to the wife.